How we work to reduce the harm to people and ecosystems from armed conflicts and military activities

 Our status and networks

 CEOBS is registered with the Charity Commission of England and Wales – number 1174115.
 We have been in Consultative Status with UN ECOSOC since 2023, and accredited to the UN Environment Assembly (UNEA) of the UN Environment Programme since 2018.
-CEOBS has observer status at the UNFCCC (2023) and the IPCC (2024).
+CEOBS has observer status at the UNFCCC (2023) the IPCC (2024) and the CBD (2024).

 We are a founding member of the Environmental Peacebuilding Association, a Participating Organisation of the Group on Earth Observations, and members of the European Citizen Science Association, International Campaign to Abolish Nuclear Weapons, the International Network on Explosive Weapons, International Union for the Conservation of Nature and Yorkshire Space Hub.